pschloss/nkidsfarm.github.io/_recipes/mamas_burgers.md

 serves: 8
 source: Mama
 difficulty: easy-peasy
-blurb: If you've ever come to Eight Kids Farm in the summer it is likely you've had Mama's amazing hamburgers made from our grass-fed beef
+blurb: If you've ever come to Nine Kids Farm in the summer it is likely you've had Mama's amazing hamburgers made from our grass-fed beef
 ---